 Maiko van Leeuwen is a technician in the Microlab that will be responsible for specimen making and preparation for the advanced testing.
 He will focus on supporting the mechanical testing in the project.

-The Post-Doc should preferably have a PhD with background in self-healing materials with knowledge of characterisation techniques and SEM/EDS.
+The Post-Doc should preferably have a PhD with background in self-healing materials with knowledge of characterization techniques and SEM/EDS.
 It is important that this (experienced) PD starts at the beginning of the project to assist in getting the project running smoothly from the start.

 PhD 3 (start ~November 2026, position for 4 years): A researcher with experience in computational modelling and experience with processes in construction materials.
 The preferred background of this student is civil engineering and the candidate should be able to understand the mechanisms and processes that are studied by PhD 1 and PhD 2.